Anti-Tissue Transglutaminase Antibody

 in wheat, rye, and barley.
 With celiac disease, your body attacks the lining of the small bowel, making it less able to absorb nutrients.
 The sensitivity to gluten can What other tests might I have along with this test?

-If your healthcare provider thinks you have celiac disease, he or she may order several other blood tests.
+If your healthcare provider thinks you have celiac disease, they may order several other blood tests.
 These may look for generalized inflammation (C reactive protein Your provider may also take a tissue sample (biopsy) from your small bowel to confirm the blood tests' findings.
 The biopsy is done using a tubelike device (endoscope) put down your throat and into the small intestine.
 Your provider uses it to get the